Gardevoir: Appearances

 First introduced in Pokémon Ruby and Sapphire, Gardevoir and its evolutionary line have since appeared in every mainline Pokémon game.
-In Pokémon X and Y and onward until the release of Pokémon Sword and Shield, Gardevoir can transform into a form called Mega Gardevoir while it is holding a Gardevoirite in-game item.
+In Pokémon X and Y and onward until the release of Pokémon Sword and Shield, Gardevoir can transform into a form called Mega Gardevoir while it is holding a Gardevoirite in-game item, Gardevoir can mega evolve exclusively in games where mega evolution is available.
 Gardevoir was also featured as a major character in Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team, where one guides the player in visions.
 This Gardevoir is later revealed to have died due to the selfish actions of its Trainer, leaving it trapped in a spirit world.
 Other game appearances include Pokkén Tournament, Pokémon Unite, New Pokémon Snap, and Pokémon GO.

 In media related to the franchise, Gardevoir also appears in Pokémon anime series.
 Particularly, a Gardevoir is used by the Trainer Diantha, who transforms it into Mega Gardevoir to beat both series protagonist Ash Ketchum and recurring character Lance during a major tournament in the series.
 In these appearances, Gardevoir is voiced by Kei Shindō in Japanese, and Michele Knotz in English.
 Gardevoir also appeared in an episode of the original net animation series Pokétoon titled "Tomorrow with Gardevoir Too", and was voiced by Kana Hanazawa.

 In physical media, Gardevoir and Mega Gardevoir have both appeared in the Pokémon Trading Card Game, as and several figures of the character have also been produced by companies such as Bandai and Re-Ment.
 In 2025, The Pokémon Company released a posable life-sized Gardevoir plush.